 This tutorial introduces you to WebDewey 2.0 where you can:

-- Search or browse Dewey numbers, Library of Congress Subject Headings (LCSH), Mapped MeSH, and BISAC headings
+- search or browse DDC numbers, Library of Congress Subject Headings (LCSH), Mapped MeSH and BISAC headings

 Microsoft® PowerPoint 97 or higher is required to view the demo.
-If PowerPoint is not installed on the computer, you may download the free PowerPoint Viewer 2007 directly from Microsoft Office Online
+If PowerPoint is not installed on your computer, you may download the free PowerPoint Viewer 2007 directly from Microsoft Office Online.

-The 23rd print edition, published in mid-2011, includes many new features that make the classification easier to use.
-The four-volume unabridged edition is published approximately every seven years.
+The 23rd print edition, published in 2011, includes many features that make the classification easier to use.
+The four-volume, unabridged edition is published approximately every seven years.

-- The DDC 23 Introduction provides a detailed overview of the DDC, including basic terminology and an explanation of DDC structure, complete with many helpful examples.
-If you are new to classifying with Dewey, this introduction will help you get started quickly.
+- The Introduction to DDC 23 provides a detailed overview of the DDC, including basic terminology and an explanation of DDC structure, complete with many helpful examples.
+If you're new to classifying with the DDC, this introduction will help you get started quickly.

-- Relocations and Discontinuations summarizes Relocations and Discontinuations found in volume 4 of DDC 23.
-The file includes all relocations and discontinuations since Edition 22.
+- Relocations and Discontinuations summarizes the relocations and discontinuations listed in volume 4 of DDC 23.
+The file includes all relocations and discontinuations since edition 22.